mborn1/pyoptex/docs/source/example_scenarios.rst

 Every factor requires a group, which is an array of indices of the groups to be optimized.
 For example, the first group could have values from 0 up to (not including) 8.
-If 0 is included in the first element, factor A can be changed in the first group, meaning the first four rows in this scenario.
+If 0 is included in the first array, factor A can be changed in the first group, meaning the first four rows in this scenario.
 However, as factor A should be fixed, we specify an empty array indicating no group can be optimized.
 The easy-to-change factors B and C can have indices from 0 up to 8*4 = 32.
+We specify all as none should be fixed.

 Finally, we specify an overall design of the same size